-Program/CIP Code: ELEC.TCERTB/46.0302
+Program/CIP Code: ELEC.TCERTB/46.0302 Credits Required: 44 Division: TEC Contact: TEC@kckcc.edu

 Electrical Technology is a program that develops basic electrical skills, technical knowledge, and related occupational information to prepare for initial employment in the electrical trade.
 Students will begin with the basic fundamentals of electricity and progress through all types of residential, commercial and industrial wiring, including advanced solid state motor controls.